 \section{Introduction}

 {\bf 1.1.} The probability transition of the Brownian motion conditioned to stay positive forever is the Doob transform of the difference of two heat kernels.
 This is a consequence of the reflection principle at $0$.
-Pitman's theorem (\cite{pitman}) of 1975 gives the path representation of this process as where $B$ is a standard Brownian motion with $B_0=0$.
+Pitman's theorem \cite{pitman} of 1975 gives the path representation of this process as where $B$ is a standard Brownian motion with $B_0=0$.
 The transform $\mathcal PB$ is written with the reflection at $0$.
-We consider $Z_t$, $t\ge 0,$ the Brownian motion conditioned to stay in the interval $[0,1]$ forever.
+Consider now a Brownian motion conditioned to stay in the interval $[0,1]$ forever.
 Is it possible to write it as a path transform of a Brownian motion $B$ by some kind of folding?
-The conditioned process can be seen as the Doob transform of the Brownian motion with Dirichlet condition at $0$ and $1$.
-Its probability transition is an alternating infinite sum which can be obtained by applying successive principles of reflection at 0 and 1 (method of images).
-It is therefore natural to ask if Pitman's theorem has an analogue for $Z$, written with an infinite number of transforms at 0 and 1, maybe repeated an infinite number of times.
-The main result of this article is to show that, to our surprise, this is not exactly true.
+The conditioned process can be seen as the Doob transform of the Brownian motion killed at $0$ and at $1$.
+Its probability transition is an alternating infinite sum which can be obtained by applying successive reflection principles at 0 and at 1 (method of images).
+It is therefore natural to ask if Pitman's theorem has an analogue for the conditioned process in the interval written with two similar transforms at 0 and 1, maybe repeated an infinite number of times.
+The main result of this article is to show that, to our surprise, this is not exactly the case.
 A small correction (a L\'evy transform) has to be added: this is due to the non differentiabilty of the Brownian motion.
 Interestingly, the same correction also occurs in an asymptotic property of the highest weight representations of the affine Lie algebra $A_1^{(1)}$.
 Hence there are deep links between the trajectories of the Brownian motion and representation theory of Kac Moody algebras.

 {\bf 1.2.} Let us state our main result.
 We suppose that $\mu\in [0,1]$.
 We will give in Section \ref{sec_Z} a precise definition of the following process. \begin{nota} $Z^\mu$ is a Brownian motion conditioned to stay in $[0,1]$ forever such that $Z^\mu_0=\mu$. \end{nota}